DS-100/sp25/syllabus.md

 {: .note }
 > If all 12 slip days are used for the first three homework assignments (for example), you are out of slip days and cannot ask us to not consider one of the slip days previously used.

 Each project or homework can have a maximum of **4** slip days applied.
-After 4 days of the assignment due date, it is unlikely that we will be able to accept your submission unless you have additional accommodations.
+After 4 days of the assignment due date, we will be not able to accept your submission unless you have additional accommodations.
 Slip days should be reserved for unforeseen circumstances.
 You should not plan to use your slip days regularly.

 ### Additional Accommodations